V-agor/Milkshake/README.md

 Lets us explore the tables in depth:

-Users:Stores client and manager accounts.
+Users: Stores client and manager accounts.

-Restaurants:Required because the user must select where they pick up their order.
+Restaurants: Required because the user must select where they pick up their order.

-Lookup tables:these store values that managers can modify: flavour, toppings, consistency
+Lookup tables: these store values that managers can modify(flavour, toppings, consistency)

-Config table:Stores dynamic system rules: max drinks (default 10), VAT %, tiered discount rules
+Config table: Stores dynamic system rules

-Orders and drinks:
+Orders and drinks: stores orders and respective drinks

-Audit logs: required to track:

-who changed VAT, who added a new flavour, who edited order values
+Audit logs: required to track system changes(who changed VAT, who added a new flavour, who edited order values)

-Lookup Tables

 Our next task is to automate lookup data insertion